Arash-11/modern-hacker-news/README.md

 <br />

-# About the project
+## About the project

 I created this website to read Hacker News in a more aesthetically pleasing format.
 And in the process, I removed parts of the original site that I do not use, which are the 'Comments' tab that displays comments from all posts on a single page (I can still read individual posts' comments), the ability to upvote a post, and the ability to login.

-This project was also a good chance to practice my frontend ReactJS skills, and to learn how to use tools such as Webpack and Babel (I did not use create-react-app).
+This project was also a good chance to practice my frontend ReactJS skills, and to learn how to use tools such as webpack and Babel, without always relying on create-react-app.
 The site is deployed on Netlify.

 <br />

-# Installation
+## Installation

 Install and initialize npm first: